-To paraphrase Yogi Berra, “Trusts are 90% investments; the other half is administration” From the advisor’s perspective, the corporate trustee role is often considered a “back office” function and therefore unimportant when everything is running smoothly.
+To paraphrase Yogi Berra, “Trusts are 90% investments; the other half is administration” From the advisor’s or family office perspective, the corporate trustee role is often considered a “back office” function and therefore unimportant when everything is running smoothly.

 To the contrary, the administration function is critical and often ultimately surfaces as a key element in the grantor’s decision-making process.
 Many otherwise financially sophisticated people can be more concerned over administration issues than the way the underlying assets will be invested.
 After all, they probably already have an investment advisor, while the process of trust administration is likely to be new and somewhat outside their experience.

 Because the advisor is a primary point of contact for clients, he or she must have a basic understanding of the primary duties of the corporate trustee.
 These fall into two main categories:

 - Non-discretionary tasks.
 These include making income payments on a monthly, quarterly or annually or as otherwise directed by the trust.
 Trustees must also pay out principal as set forth in the trust and attend to all other matters the trust directs.
 These duties are not optional or discretionary, but must be carried out as stated in the trust document.

 - Discretionary tasks.
 The trust document may also charge the trustee with the responsibility to make certain decisions according to his or her own discretion.
 If the trust is silent on an issue, the trustee’s fiduciary duty may also require him or her to make discretionary decisions.
 For example, a trust may indicate that the trustee can make principal payments “after considering other sources of income available to the beneficiary,” in which case the trustee should demand extensive documentation from the beneficiary before making a decision.